chorifa/minirpc/README.md

 ## Features

 - Exploit Netty(TCP/HTTP/HTTP2) in the remoting module
-- Use [mini0q](https://github.com/chorifa/mini0q)(a disruptor-like Producer-Consumer model) to substitue JDK ExecutorService for blocking service or invoke-callback method
+- Use [mini0q](https://github.com/chorifa/mini0q)(a Disruptor-like Producer-Consumer model) to substitute JDK ExecutorService for blocking service or invoke-callback method
-- Add simple EventBus support and provide the basic PubSub function, based on which, method calls can be binded to a fixed EventLoop(which means thread-safe)
+- Add simple EventBus support and provide the basic PubSub function, based on which, method calls can be bound to a fixed EventLoop(which means thread-safe)
 - Apply zookeeper/or/redis as different registries
 - Implement various load-balance strategies: random, round, consistentHash, LFU, LRU, LeastUnreplied, etc.
 - Provide different invoke-method: sync, future, call-back